StudyFrenchSpanish

 The Korean Culture Centre in New Delhi is the first to be opened in South Asia.

-The Korean courses can fast-track your language learning via their eight levels – (Beginners – B1 & B2), (Intermediate – I1 & I2) and (Advanced levels – A1, A2, A3 & A4).
+The Korean courses can fast-track your language learning through their eight levels: (Beginners – B1 & B2), (Intermediate – I1 & I2), and (Advanced – A1, A2, A3 & A4).

 They run three Korean courses in a year (Jan-April), (May-Aug), and (Sept-Dec).

-Recently they also started interviewing before enrolling at the beginners level.
+Recently, they also started interviewing before enrolling at the beginner’s level.

 Address: A 25, Lajpat Nagar IV, New Delhi.